Why the business resists your capability-based workforce strategy

 Real results: when Work Context works

-Organizations that pivot from a traditional skills-first approach to Work Context see real results.
+Organizations that pivot from a traditional capability-first approach to Work Context see real results.
 We've experienced this firsthand:

 • We provided never-seen-before data.
 It brought new clarity to workforce planning.

 • This isn't just a workforce strategy problem anymore.
-COOs and CFOs get involved because it impacts the entire business.
+COOs and CFOs get involved.
+It impacts the entire business.

 • Matching improved dramatically.
 It connects the right people to the right work.

-• Everyone now describes hiring, succession, work movement, and reskilling using the same language set.
+• Everyone now describes hiring, succession, work movement, and capability-building using the same language set.

-• Skills quality is based on actual work being done.
+• Capability data is based on actual work being done.
 Not what people assume or data scraped from job adverts.

 AI capability is compounding.
 Work visibility is not.

-Savage Take: Skills-based workforce strategies fail when they don't align with how the business operates.
+Savage Take: Capability-based workforce strategies fail when they don't align with how the business operates.
 Focus on tasks.
-Focus on the skills required to complete those tasks.
+Focus on the capabilities required to complete those tasks.
 Focus on outcomes and shared understanding.
-Organizations move beyond fragmented efforts toward a strategy everyone supports.
+Organizations move beyond fragmented efforts.
+Toward a strategy everyone supports.

 What's next for your organization